CORPORATE GOVERNANCE GUIDELINES

 1. The stockholders elect the Board to oversee their interest in the long-term health of the business and its financial strength.
 The Board is the ultimate decision-making body of the Company, except with respect to those matters reserved for the stockholders by statute or by our charter.
 The Board selects the senior management team, which is charged with the conduct of the Company’s business.
 Having selected the senior management team, the Board acts as an advisor and counselor to senior management and ultimately monitors its performance.

 2. The core responsibility of the Board is to exercise their business judgment to act in what they reasonably believe is the best interests of the Company and the stockholders.
-Directors must fulfill their responsibilities consistent with their fiduciary duty to the shareholders, in compliance with all applicable laws and regulations.
+Directors must fulfill their responsibilities consistent with their fiduciary duty to the stockholders, in compliance with all applicable laws and regulations.

 3. The Company’s By-laws state that the directors shall be elected at each annual meeting of the stockholders and that each director shall hold office until his successor has been elected or until his earlier death, resignation or removal.